-We are receiving many inquiries from U.S. citizens, H-1B visa holders, and other persons living in the U.S. who are interested in moving to Canada in response to the shocking and unexpected election of Donald Trump as President of the United States.
-Many were alarmed by the divisive rhetoric of the Trump campaign, especially as it applies to immigrants, women, and minorities.
-By contrast, Canada is a welcoming and pluralistic society with no anti-immigrant sentiment.
+We are receiving many inquiries from U.S. citizens, H-1B visa holders, DACA recipients, and other persons living in the U.S. who want to move to Canada in response to the election of Donald Trump as President of the United States.
+The election was closely followed by the Muslim Travel Ban, DACA cancellation, and other anti-immigrant actions.
+Many are shocked by the dangerous actions of the Trump administration, including Trump’s support for white supremacists, banning transgendered persons from the military, and withdrawal from the Paris Climate Accord.
+By contrast, Canada is a welcoming, progressive and pluralistic society with no anti-immigrant sentiment.

 - Persons who do not qualify under NAFTA may still be able to get a work permit with a job offer in Canada through other programs.
 Check out our web page on Canada work permits for more information.

 - All of Canada’s provinces have their own immigration programs available to persons who intend to live in those provinces, and who have attributes that will further economic growth such as specialized job skills, or investment plans.